SofaDefrost/SoftRobots.DesignOptimization/README.md

 # Known Issues <a name="knownissues"></a>

-During the exploration of design parameters it is possible that no meshes can be created by Gmsh.
+During the exploration of design parameters, it is possible that no meshes can be created by Gmsh.
 In fact, it is possible that the call to Gmsh will not automatically terminate.
 In this case, the whole optimization loop will be stalled, making it necessary to abort and restart or to keep the partial results only.
 We are currently working on fixing this issue.

 # Citing <a name="citing"></a>
 If you use the project in your work, please consider citing it with: